The Making of a Windward Teacher

 - To discuss educational/instructional strategies with the mentor teacher

-In order to reach these goals, assistants are enrolled in Windward Teacher Training Institute core courses: Preventing Academic Failure, Teaching Basic Writing Skills and Language, Learning and Literacy.
+In order to reach these goals, assistants are enrolled in Windward Teacher Training Program core courses: PAF, The Windward Expository Writing Program and Language, Learning and Literacy.
 These courses reflect the research base of the Windward program and provide the foundation of knowledge about language.
 Assistants are also required to read selected articles that describe the body of research that supports the Windward program.
 Before the school year begins, new assistants attend one day of new faculty orientation designed to familiarize them with the School and its mission and then join the rest of the faculty for an additional three days of orientation and training.